 The Marinas Guide was developed after much research cruising the Australian coast, talking to boat owners, marina operators, brokers and charterers.
 Anyone in fact with an interest in boating and where those boats are stored.
 Realising there was a need for a comprehensive definitive guide to Australian marinas, the Marinas Guide was launched in 2008.
 Six years later it t seemed like the dinosaur era in web design so that it was totally rebuilt in 2014.

-With a totally revamped Marinas Guide we’ve plans to gradually roll out coverage into Asia/Pacific during the latter part of 2014.
+With a totally revamped Marinas Guide we’ve plans to gradually roll out coverage into Asia/Pacific region.

 The Marinas Guide is based on the simple premise of providing information on every single berthing option in Australia, whether marina, swing mooring, hardstand or drystack facility.